-To limit the spread of COVID-19, most events are being held remotely.
+To limit the spread of COVID-19, some events are being held remotely.
 If you have questions about a specific event, please contact the event organizer or see the event description in the UO Calendar.

 Akiko Walley (Maude I. Kerns Associate Professor of Japanese Art, Department of History of Art and Architecture) will discuss a 1,250-year-old model pagoda and Buddhist prayer slip ensemble, one of a large number created in response to political upheaval.
 This acquisition was made possible through collaboration between the College of Design Library, HAA, the museum, and a private donation.
 Co-sponsored by the Jordan Schnitzer Museum of Art and the Department of Art.

 The conference will thread the influences of sericulture, fabric industry, and sIlk art from ancient civilization to modern times from various perspectives along the Silk Road.